Level 3

 starwars

-Oddly enough none of the users worked on CMS login page, but they are valid ssh credentials! (except admin)
+Oddly enough none of the users worked on CMS login pagearrow-up-right, but they are valid ssh credentials! (except admin)

 LotusCMS